The Doak Family

 Bronwyn and Andrew’s boys, Eamon and Kealan, were diagnosed as being profoundly deaf as infants.
 However, Bronwyn believed there was more going on, as Eamon was having difficulties with his balance.
-It wasn’t until Bronwyn and Andrew underwent genetic testing themselves when Eamon was three and Kealan was two, and two letters later, that the boys were diagnosed with Usher syndrome Type 1D.
-Bronwyn said they received one letter informing them that there was no genetic cause to the boy’s deafness, only to receive another two weeks later, confirming that the boys had Usher syndrome.
+It wasn’t until Bronwyn and Andrew underwent genetic testing themselves when Eamon was three and Kealan was two, and two letters later, that the boys were diagnosed with Usher Syndrome Type 1D.
+Bronwyn said they received one letter which informed then that there was no genetic cause to the boy’s deafness, only to receive another two weeks later, confirming that the boys had Usher Syndrome.

 However, despite this extremely challenging way of receiving a diagnosis and a few unhelpful doctors, Bronwyn was able to bring together a team of professionals to support the boys.
-She found ophthalmologists with expertise in Usher syndrome, as well as psychologists and occupational therapists through speaking to other families of children with Usher syndrome.
-All these people came together to tell Eamon and Kealan about the syndrome and what they may experience as they grow up.
-The family has always been transparent with the boys about the syndrome and have found this strategy to really work for them and helped them prepare for vision loss.
+She found ophthalmologists with expertise in Usher Syndrome, as well as psychologists and occupational therapists through speaking to other families with Usher Syndrome.
+All these people came together to tell Eamon and Kealan about the Syndrome and what they may experience as they grow up.
+The family has always been transparent with the boys about the Syndrome and have found this strategy to really work for them and helped them prepare for vision loss.

-"The boys are beautiful advocates for people with vision impairment.
-They will tell anyone who wants to know why they use a cane."
+“My boys are beautiful advocates for people with vision impairment.
+They will tell any person who wants know why they use a cane.”

 Bronwyn encourages parents to get in contact with other parents within the Usher community, as they can be fantastic sources of support and knowledge for managing the NDIS and finding supportive medical professionals.

 “Give them a voice to advocate for themselves as well out there”

 “I never, ever say you can’t do it until you’ve tried it”